Peter Corey

-Peter Frederick George Corey (1946–10 April 2019) was a British writer, actor and comedian.
+Peter Frederick George Corey (1946 – 10 April 2019) was a British writer, actor and comedian.
 Corey was the author of the Coping With children's book series.
 He also wrote scripts for television programmes and acted in dramas and soap operas.

 Early life

-Corey was born Peter Frederick George Cook in Walsall in the West Midlands in 1946.
+Peter Frederick George Corey was born in Walsall in the West Midlands in 1946.
 His father Arthur Cook was a gardener and his mother Grace worked for the local Police.

 Whilst attending the Edward Shelley School in Walsall, he took part in a school play and this inspired him to become an actor.
 He trained at the Birmingham School of Speech Training and Dramatic Art from 1962 until 1965.

 On leaving college his first job was with the Unicorn Children's Theatre, touring the north of England and Scotland, finally being based at the New Arts Theatre club in London.
 Due to the existence of the comedian Peter Cook, he changed his professional name to Peter Corey.
 He later changed his name by deed poll, having apparently become confused by having two surnames.
 After working in a number of repertory theatres, including Crewe for two years, he was appointed Young People's Theatre Director at The Connaught Theatre, Worthing.
 It was at Worthing where he first started writing plays.
 He then took a similar role at the Redgrave Theatre in Farnham, where he stayed for eight years.

 In 1981 he played the famous comedian Tony Hancock in a TV play that he wrote himself for BBC2.
 He spent several years working with the Junior Television Workshop at Central (later Carlton) Television in Nottingham.
 This led to him writing TV scripts and books, including TV versions of his book series 'Coping with ..' which won several awards.

 Writing work

 Corey began writing in the early 1970s and wrote over 40 stage plays.
 These included a musical adaptation of Spike Milligan's Badjelly the Witch.

-Corey wote at least 30 books, the most enduring (1989–2002) being his book series Coping With... which are designed to be useful, containing tips on how to 'Cope' with certain subjects as well as being amusing.
+Corey wrote at least 30 books, the most enduring (1989–2002) being his book series Coping With... which are designed to be useful, containing tips on how to 'Cope' with certain subjects as well as being amusing.